-- Conservation Committee: The Conservation Committee is hereby established to assist in the administration of this section.
+Conservation Committee: The Conservation Committee is hereby established to assist in the administration of this section.
 The Committee shall consist of three members: a member of the Olmsted S.W.C.D.
-Board, a Townboard member, and a member of the Oronoco Township Planning Advisory Commission (OPAC) who has experience in agriculture.
+Board, a Townboard member, and a member of the Olmsted County Planning Advisory Commission (PAC) who has experience in agriculture.
 The PAC shall appoint a member to serve in this position.

 The makeup of the Committee will change based on the location of the property where the erosion complaint is investigated.
 The Olmsted S.W.C.D.
-Board member on the Committee will be that Board member who represents Oronoco Township.
-If the S.W.C.D.
+Board member on the Committee will be that Board member who represents the Township where the complaint is located.
+If that S.W.C.D.
 Board position is vacant, the S.W.C.D.
 Board shall appoint an alternate.
+The Townboard member on the Committee must be from the Township where the erosion complaint is located.
+If the Townboard does not appoint a member to the Committee within 30 days of the date that the Townboard is notified of the complaint, the Olmsted PAC shall select another of its members to serve in this function.
+The duties of the Committee shall be as described in Section 10.21 (E,4).

-The duties of the Committee shall be as described in Section 10.21 (E,3). - 2.
-Identification of Priority Conservation Areas: Provisions of this paragraph are intended to provide a means for focusing enforcement efforts among those parcels not meeting the standards of Section 10.21 (E), on the most critical erosion areas in the County.
+- 2. Identification of Priority Conservation Areas: Provisions of this paragraph are intended to provide a means for focusing enforcement efforts among those parcels not meeting the standards of Section 10.21 (E), on the most critical erosion areas in the County.
 For this purpose, the Zoning Administrator shall use the following criteria to set enforcement priorities identifying significant soil erosion problems and locations throughout the County.
-Priorities shall be set in accordance with the ranking system described in Appendix G. - a) Areas shall be ranked according to the average ratio of wind and sheet and rill erosion to the soil loss tolerance factor. - b) Areas shall be ranked according to total wind and sheet and rill erosion.
+Priorities shall be set in accordance with the ranking system described in Appendix G. - a) Areas shall be ranked according to the average ratio of wind and sheet and rill erosion to the soil loss tolerance factor.

+- b) Areas shall be ranked according to total wind and sheet and rill erosion.
 This factor shall be considered to be the most important type of erosion problem. - c) The ranking shall reflect location in a watershed upstream of a structure in the P.L., 566 portion of the South Zumbro Watershed Project and/or location in a watershed draining into Lake Zumbro.
-A map of flood control project watersheds is included in Appendix G. - d) Areas shall be ranked according to hydrologic runoff curve number. - 3.
-Complaints: - a) Complaints of non compliance with the standards of Section 10.21 (D) may be made by any adversely affected land occupier; by any elected or appointed official of Olmsted County, or any municipality or township within Olmsted County, or the District; or by appointed staff of the U.S. Natural Resources Conservation Service; or by the Zoning Administrator.
+A map of flood control project watersheds is included in Appendix G. - d) Areas shall be ranked according to hydrologic runoff curve number.

+3. Complaints: